-- 30 The period of pregnancy is the most delicate period in the lifetime of women of child bearing - 31 age.
-It is a period often characterised by conditions that pose serious threats to the life of both - 32 the pregnant women and their intending babies.
-Over 585,000 women worldwide die - annually from childbirth complications with 99% of such deaths occurring in the developing - 34 countries [1].
-One of such medical conditions that pose serious threat to the life and health of - pregnant women is pregnancy induced hypertension (PIH). - 36 PIH is a complication that results in the development of hypertension after about twenty - 37 weeks of gestation in a woman who had previously been normotensive [2].
-It is often

-- 38 characterised by blood pressure reading higher than 140/90 mm Hg, oedema [3], protein in - 39 the urine, severe headaches, blurry vision, spots in the eyes, severe pain over the stomach, - 40 under the ribs and decrease in the amount of urine [4].
-PIH is a major cause of maternal and - 41 perinatal morbidity and mortality in developing countries including Nigeria [5, 6].
-PIH alone - contributes about 15% of the total death throughout the world [1] and it is one of the causes - 43 of pre-term delivery [7].
-It has also been reported that PIH can lead to long-term health - 44 problems like chronic hypertension, kidney failure, or nervous system disorders. - 45 Several studies have reported prevalence rates of PIH in different parts of Nigeria.
-One of - such researches reported a prevalence of 20.8% of gestational hypertension in Benin City [8], - 47 another reported prevalence of PIH as 32.7% in South-Eastern Nigeria [9], and a study in - 48 Sokoto State, North-Western Nigeria reported a prevalence of 17% [10].
-Several risk factors - 49 have been associated with pregnancy induced hypertension.
-These include carrying the first - 50 pregnancy especially after 20th to 24th weeks of gestation, not having adequate knowledge of - 51 the condition and how it can be prevented [3], genetic factor like having a female relative - with PIH, carrying multiple birth, having kidney disease before pregnancy, being a teenager - and being over 40 years [11]. - 54 To reduce the prevalence of PIH, knowledge of signs and symptoms, predisposing factors - and preventive measures is highly essential.
-This will give room for early recognition and - 56 prompt management.
-Maternal mortality can be prevented by early recognition of - 57 complications and proper treatment [12].
-If women should have a good knowledge of the - signs and symptoms of the pregnancy induced hypertension through antenatal health talk, - 59 workshops [3] and other means of getting such information like radio, television and in - 60 religious organisations, a good number of them will immediately go to the hospital without - delay for prompt attention.

-- 62 Review of literature seems to suggest that previous studies on PIH have somewhat been - centred on assessment of prevalence and resultant effects.
-Only few attempts have been made - 64 in previous studies to assess knowledge of PIH and factors associated with this knowledge - among pregnant women in Ekiti State Nigeria.
-This study therefore aimed to fill this gap. - 66 The objective of conducting this study was to assess the knowledge of pregnant women in - 67 Ekiti State on pregnancy induced hypertension and to determine the influence of socio- - demographic variables on their knowledge.
+- 38 The period of pregnancy is the most delicate period in the lifetime of women of child bearing - age.
+It is a period often characterised by conditions that pose serious threats to the life of both - 40 the pregnant women and their intending babies.
+Over 585, 000 women worldwide die - annually from childbirth complications with 99% of such deaths occurring in the developing - 42 countries [1].
+One of such medical conditions that pose serious threat to the life and health of - pregnant women is pregnancy induced hypertension (PIH). - 44 PIH is a complication that results in the development of hypertension after about twenty - 45 weeks of gestation in a woman who had previously been normotensive [2].
+It is often - characterised by blood pressure reading higher than 140/90 mm Hg, oedema [3], protein in - 47 the urine, severe headaches, blurry vision, spots in the eyes, severe pain over the stomach, - 48 under the ribs and decrease in the amount of urine [4].
+PIH is a major cause of maternal and - 49 perinatal morbidity and mortality in developing countries including Nigeria [5, 6].
+PIH alone - 50 contributes about 15% of the total death throughout the world [1] and it is one of the causes - of pre-term delivery [7].
+It has also been reported that PIH can lead to long-term health - 52 problems like chronic hypertension, kidney failure, or nervous system disorders. - 53 Several studies have reported prevalence rates of PIH in different parts of Nigeria.
+One of - such researches reported a prevalence of 20.8% of gestational hypertension in Benin City [8] - another reported prevalence of PIH as 32.7% in South-Eastern Nigeria [9], while another - 56 reported prevalence as 17% in Sokoto State Nigeria [10].
+Several risk factors have been - 57 associated with pregnancy induced hypertension.
+These include carrying the first pregnancy - 58 especially after 20th to 24th weeks of gestation, not having adequate knowledge of the - 59 condition and how it can be prevented [3], genetic factor like having a female relative with - 60 PIH, carrying multiple birth, having kidney disease before pregnancy being a teenager and - being over 40 years[11]. - 62 To reduce the prevalence of PIH, knowledge of signs and symptoms, predisposing factors - and preventive measures is highly essential.
+This will give room for early recognition and - 64 prompt management.
+Maternal mortality can be prevented by early recognition of - 65 complications and proper treatment [12].
+If women should have a good knowledge of the - signs and symptoms of the pregnancy induced hypertension through antenatal health talk, - 67 workshops [3] and other means of getting such information like radio, television and in - 68 religious organisations, a good number of them will immediately go to the hospital without - delay for prompt attention. - 70 Review of literature seems to suggest that previous studies on PIH have somewhat been - 71 centred on assessment of prevalence and resultant effects.
+Only few attempts have been made - 72 in previous studies to assess knowledge of PIH and factors associated with this knowledge - 73 among pregnant women in Ekiti State Nigeria.
+This study therefore aimed to fill this gap. - 74 The objective of conducting this study was to assess the knowledge of pregnant women in - 75 Ekiti State on pregnancy induced hypertension and to determine the influence of socio- - 76 demographic variables on their knowledge.